smarteditors/slate/source/includes/items/_update.md

 }
 ```

-This endpoint updates a specific Asset.
+This endpoint updates a specific Item.

 ### HTTP Request